Expat Zach Gerth, co-founder of StartAbroad, explains why he’s living in Costa Rica and not back in the States.

 There will be different challenges if we have a child – things like quality of schools, cost of international schools, and access to high-quality healthcare.
 But we would have similar challenges living in the U.S., and would need to find ways to overcome them regardless.
-Meanwhile, I see toucans almost every day!
+Meanwhile, most days I see toucans!

 3. An intentional step away from the live-to-work culture prevalent in the States

 In the U.S., we pride ourselves on always being busy.
 We work too hard for too many hours to save enough money so that one day we can retire and actually enjoy ourselves.
-We have a “live-to-work” culture in which our jobs define us.
+We have a “live-to-work” culture, where our jobs define us.

 Picking up the phone, turning on the radio, or engaging with the world means I’m at risk of all the depressing political noise overwhelming me.
 I do stay up to date and involved in politics, but the negative tenor of the political conversation in the U.S. can make me feel anxious and depressed.